Isaac Parker (Massachusetts judge): Biography

 Parker was elected a member of the American Antiquarian Society in 1819.

 Among his more controversial rulings was in Baker v.
 Fales, an 1820 case involving the First Church and Parish in Dedham, the majority of whose regular churchgoers, more conservative Congregationalists, had left the parish when a liberal Unitarian pastor was appointed by the town, and claimed the property as their own.
 The Unitarian Parker wrote: "When the majority of the members of a Congregational church separate from the majority of the parish, the members who remain, although a minority, constitute the church in such parish, and retain the rights and property belonging thereto" – including recognition as an established church.
 Consequently, 3,900 Congregationalists from 81 churches left behind property valued at $600,000; church and state were separated in Massachusetts in 1833.

+In 1825 Parker wrote the opinion for Mills v.
+Wyman (20 Mass.
+(3 Pick.)
+207.), a case which has been characterized by Professor Geoffrey R. Watson as "one of the leading American cases on moral obligation in contract law."

 Parker's decisions illuminate both the man's character and the jurisprudence of the period.
 They indicate a mind of exceptional clarity and penetration, albeit with a sensitivity to the needs of changing times.
 In the words of Justice Story: "It was a critical moment in the progress of our jurisprudence...
 We wanted a mind to do in some good degree what Lord Mansfield had done in England, to breathe into our common law an energy suited to the wants, the commercial interests and the enterprise of the age".
 It was a time when equity was more important than law.
 Parker rendered this kind of service, and many of his decisions came to be recognized as authoritative generally through the state and federal courts.
 "He felt that the rules, not of evidence merely, but of all substantial law must widen with the wants of society".
 In addition he rendered no small service by consolidating the reforms in the Massachusetts judicial system, instituted in the early years of the century.
 His character was eminently suited to his role.
 Above the petinesses of party strife, free from affectation, at the same time both patient and gay, he carried into his public life the rectitude of an active and sincere religious conviction.
 He would die 3 days after he had said he never felt better and in his career he never missed a day on the bench.
-He dies July 27 on the day he was to hear the trial of Frank Knapp for the murder of Joseph Story's brother-in-law's uncle Joseph White.
+He died July 27 on the day he was to hear the trial of Frank Knapp for the murder of Joseph Story's brother-in-law's uncle Joseph White.